anmol-fzr/better-auth-tanstack/README.md

 npm install @daveyplate/better-auth-tanstack
 ```

-For the useSession hook to refresh on sign in, you must use the callbackURL parameter in your signIn & signUp functions, or manually call refetch or invalidateQueries for `["session"]`.
-If you are using protected middleware routes, callbackURL is recommended because it will perform a hard navigation which will clear the router cache.
+For the `useSession` hook to refresh on sign in, you must use the `callbackURL` parameter in your `signIn` & `signUp` functions, or manually call `refetch` or `invalidateQueries` for `["session"]`.
+If you are using Next.js protected middleware routes, `callbackURL` is recommended because it will perform a hard navigation which will clear the router cache.

+[@daveyplate/better-auth-ui](https://github.com/daveyplate/better-auth-ui) will handle this for you, it defaults callbackURL to "/", and the `AuthCard` also accepts a `callbackURL` prop.

 ## Setting up the AuthQueryProvider

-First, you need to set up the AuthQueryProvider in your application.
+First, you need to set up the `AuthQueryProvider` in your application.
 This provider will supply the necessary context for the hooks to function.

 ```tsx
 import { AuthQueryProvider } from "@daveyplate/better-auth-tanstack"